MelanieWinter/simon/README.md

 ### Controls

 - Utilize your computer keyboard or the onscreen buttons to follow the sequences.
-- The "Start", "Next Level", and "Play Again" buttons can all be clicked on directly, or just press "Enter" on your keyboard.
+- The "Start", "Next Level", and "Play Again" buttons can all be clicked on directly, or just press the "Enter" key on your keyboard.
-- You can click on the nav bar, or, open the associated popup with number associated with each element.
+- You can click on the nav bar, or, open the associated popup by pressing the number on your keyboard associated with each element.
   - 0: How to Play
   - 1: SFX Controls
   - 2: High Scores